yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-MeddiConnect detects that the list is empty.
+MediConnect detects that the list is empty.

   Use case ends.
 * 1b.
 MediConnect detects that the given index is invalid.